Brand development that increases sales velocity, guaranteed.

 Contact information can be exciting, particularly if a competitor’s phone number is provided under the “Complaints” section.

 Just kidding, obviously.
 But contact information, while not something that is traditionally used in a dazzling marketing strategy, could nonetheless be something that encourages your base to become an active part of your brand.
 Perhaps your contact info could encourage customers to tweet something about your product.
 Maybe they could leave interesting and/or amusing messages about their experiences with your product to be used in future marketing campaigns.
 You could try using a QR code that resembles a Rorschach test.
-The possibilities are endless.
+If there’s one thing we’ve learned from the years of designing packaging for CPG brands, it’s that the possibilities are endless.

 So, what have we learned today?
 We learned that, despite our best efforts, your label is still boring.
 (What more can we do, for heaven’s sake?)
 We learned that using a label finish that gives the viewer the same enraptured experience as the Pulp Fiction characters who looked inside Marcellus Wallace’s briefcase is generally a good idea.
 We learned that unless your customers enjoy surprises (they don’t), it’s best to distinguish the different flavors of your product line with some kind of easily recognizable visual cue.
 Lastly, we learned that the contact information section is a rich and fecund field of possibility that can lead your customers to contribute helpfully to your marketing strategies, or merely provide you with a series of vicious tweets you’ll have to scramble to delete before you get sued.
 Either way … exciting, right?